-- 10.6 The property to the rear, no.30 Woodsome Estate occupies a position some 23m to the rear of the proposed extension and at a considerably lower level.
-Given the single storey nature of the extension, together with the separation distance between the properties and the land level difference, there would be no significant harm caused to the amenities of the occupiers of the neighbouring no.30 Woodsome Estate. - 10.7 The adjoining neighbour to the west, no.9 Woodfield Avenue shares an outbuilding with the host property, which would mitigate the impact of the proposed single storey extension.
-The extension would therefore not cause any significant harm to the amenities of the occupiers of this property.
+10.7 The property to the rear, no.30 Woodsome Estate occupies a position some 23m to the rear of the proposed extension and at a considerably lower level.
+Given the single storey nature of the extension, together with the separation distance between the properties and the land level difference, there would be no significant harm caused to the amenities of the occupiers of the neighbouring no.30 Woodsome Estate.

-- 10.8 The adjoining property to the east, no.5 Woodfield Avenue does have a current planning permission to build an extension which would project 5m on the ground floor.
+- 10.8 The adjoining neighbour to the west, no.9 Woodfield Avenue shares an outbuilding with the host property, which would mitigate the impact of the proposed single storey extension.
+The extension would therefore not cause any significant harm to the amenities of the occupiers of this property. - 10.9 The adjoining property to the east, no.5 Woodfield Avenue does have a current planning permission to build an extension which would project 5m on the ground floor.
 However, at the time of the site visit, work had not been commenced on the approved extension.
-It is therefore considered by officers that, although there is a live permission for the adjoining no.5 Woodfield Avenue, this is afforded minimal weight at present because it has not been implemented. - 10.9 The extension would increase the bulk and massing along the common boundary which would have a significant overbearing and oppressive impact.
-If the neighbour were to implement their permission, the impact would be mitigated to a modest degree.
-However, the proposed extension to the rear of the host property would still extend further out than the neighbour's property.
-It is considered that the harm caused with such an extension is unacceptable and the scheme does not therefore comply with policy. - 10.10 Having considered the above factors, the proposals are considered to result in an overbearing and oppressive impact upon the residential amenity of the adjoining no.5 Woodfield Avenue.
-As such the proposal fails to comply with policies D2, BE1 and BE14 of the UDP, as well as paragraph 17 of the NPPF which states that planning should "always seem to secure high quality design and a good standard of amenity for all existing and future occupants of land and buildings".
+It is therefore considered by officers that, although there is a live permission for the adjoining no.5 Woodfield Avenue, this is afforded minimal weight at present because it has not been implemented. - 10.10 Following the deferral of the application at the 17th August Heavy Woollen Planning Sub-Committee, the extension has been amended to remove the originally proposed section of extension adjacent to the boundary with no.5 in order to reduce the bulk and massing along the common boundary.
+Following receipt of this amendment, it is now considered by officers that the harm caused would be minimal and the scheme now complies with policy. - 10.11 Having considered the above factors, the proposals are not considered to result in any significant harm upon the residential amenity of the adjoining occupants at no.5 Woodfield Avenue, or on any other surrounding occupants.
+As such the proposal does comply with policies D2, BE1 and BE14 of the UDP, as well as the relevant paragraphs of the NPPF.
+Furthermore, the amendments would be in line with the emerging policy PLP24 as it would maintain a standard of amenity between the properties.